Vyral/armond-garcia/_posts/2020-08-03-q-have-you-thought-about-buying-new-construction.md

 {% include youtube.html %}

 Today I’m coming to you live from one of my client’s new construction home sites to ask you a simple question: Have you thought about buying new construction?
-If you’re in the market to buy a home, it’s worth considering. **There’s not as much competition from other buyers*****and*** **you get to pick every aspect of the home’s construction.**
+If you’re in the market to buy a home, it’s worth considering. **There’s not as much competition from other buyers&nbsp;*****and*** **you get to pick every aspect of the home’s construction.**

 If you’d like to buy a new construction home, give me a call.
 I’d love to help you get started.&nbsp;